-It turns out food here is a fascinating expression of Montana identity itself.
-It values the land and landscape, direct communication and unpretentiousness, affordability and responsibility, and an ironclad sense of character—in ingredients, dishes, cooking technique, and people too.
+Montana is called “the last best place,” a long-cherished refrain that applies now more than ever to its increasingly innovative restaurants.
+Here, beneath an expansive blue sky, diners can taste not just Montana ingredients, but the spirit of the state itself.
+Expressed through food, the Montana identity values the land and landscape, direct communication and unpretentiousness, affordability and responsibility, and an ironclad sense of character—in ingredients, dishes, cooking technique, and people too.

-Engebretson is a local himself, having grown up in Montana and neighboring Wyoming, and knew since childhood he wanted to be a chef.
+Engebretson is a local himself, who grew up in Montana and neighboring Wyoming, and knew since childhood he wanted to be a chef.
 He also knew that many restaurants fail not because of bad chefs, cooking, or food, but bad business skills.
-To fortify his future, Engebretson earned a degree in business with a focus on information systems and a minor in economics, while also honing his culinary chops in restaurant kitchens.
+To fortify his future, Engebretson earned a degree in business with a focus on information systems and a minor in economics, while honing his culinary chops in restaurant kitchens.

 Now in his early thirties, boyish looks veil a refreshing directness, a sardonic sense of humor, and an unflinching vision for good food.

-Starting with these ingredients and fueled by a collective can-do attitude, menu development is always buzzing at Lilac and growing increasingly collaborative, birthed from meetings of the entire staff.
+The cheeseburger with bacon jam and house-made fries is a constant on the menu, and Engebretson insists it always will be.
+A complement to such an iconic and accessible mainstay, menu development is always buzzing at Lilac and growing increasingly collaborative, birthed from meetings of the entire staff.
 Engebretson describes these events with a ripe enthusiasm: “We have a bunch of us sitting around, tasting wine with the Internet open and a copy of The Flavor Bible and just talking about what we taste and it just goes from there.”

-The menu development process starts from untold points of inspiration, including staff travel and exploration, as well as declarations like, “Green garlic is in season.
+Development starts from untold points of inspiration, including staff travel and exploration, as well as ruminations like, “Green garlic is in season.
 We can get that for four weeks.
 Let’s make a dish out of that.”
 Or, “I read about how the yolk of a 63 degree egg is supposed to be sublime.
 Let’s make a dish focused on that.”
 Or, “This wine is really briny, reminds me of an olive or a tapenade.
 What’s a dish that would work well with this olive note?”

 2515 Montana Avenue, Billings MT